craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 # Get to know your terminal

-Every operating system comes with a text-based command line interface (CLI) for issuing commands.
-This provides a powerful way to accomplish things that the graphical user interface may not expose.
+Every operating system comes with a text-based _command line interface_ (CLI) for issuing commands.
+This provides a powerful way to accomplish things that the _graphical_ user interface (GUI) may not expose.

 Already know your way around a terminal?
 Skip ahead to [setup](stack.md)!